-Changing the composition of columns
+Changing columns

 ADD COLUMN